thi-ng/umbrella-docs-temp/geom-voronoi.dvmesh.locate.md

 ## DVMesh.locate() method

-Returns tuple of the edge related to `p` and a boolean to indicate if `p` already exists in this triangulation.
+Returns tuple of the edge related to `p` and a boolean to indicate if `p` already exists in this triangulation (true if already present).

 <b>Signature:</b>